 If the collaboration involves the development of a new programme, the final Validation Panel report, when confirmed by the Chair, together with the programme specification will be forwarded to the University’s Courses and Regulations Group (CRG) for formal approval of the programme regulations.
 The decision of the CRG shall be reported to the CPG.

-The final Validation Panel report will be submitted, together with the approved business plan, to the CPG, who will make appropriate recommendation(s) to the Education Committee and the decision shall be reported to CRG.
+The final Validation Panel report, together with the Programme Team’s response and the Business Plan/Case approved by the Director of Finance to the CPG, who will make appropriate recommendation(s) to the Education Committee and the decision shall be reported to CRG.
 The Education Committee will make the final decision on whether or not to proceed with the collaboration.
 This decision will be reported to Academic Council.
+Where the validation process is linked to a strategic agreement, the arrangement will be considered by Academic Council for recommendation to Senate for formal approval.

-When final approval has been given by the Education Committee, Academic Affairs will arrange for the signature of the Memorandum of Agreement.
+When final approval has been given by the Education Committee (or, if appropriate, Senate), Academic Affairs will arrange for the signature of the Memorandum of Agreement.
 The authorised signatory is the Vice-Chancellor or nominee.
-Details of the new collaborative arrangement will be circulated to the Admissions and Access Service, Information Services, Finance, the Student Records and Examinations Office and, if appropriate, the International Office and the International Student Support Office.
-The MOA is recorded on the Collaborative Provision Register and Recognised Teachers approved by the CPG.
+Details of the new collaborative arrangement will be circulated to relevant Faculty staff and Head(s) of School, the University Coordinator, the Admissions and Access Service, Information Services, Finance, the Student Records and Examinations Office and, if appropriate, the International Office and the International Student Support Office.
+The MOA is recorded on the Collaborative Provision Register and Recognised Teachers approved by the CPG and processed by Academic Affairs.